-St. Luke’s Emergency Departments at our Boise and Meridian Medical Centers are home to Idaho’s first accredited Chest Pain Centers, where patients with chest pain receive a rapid diagnosis or are further monitored at St. Luke’s Chest Pain Centers in our Boise and Meridian emergency departments.
-Patients diagnosed with heart attack are put on the fast track to immediate treatment, while patients whose chest pain is not clearly a heart attack but does require further testing, rest comfortably in our observation unit.
+Patients experiencing chest pain receive a rapid diagnosis or are further monitored at St. Luke’s Chest Pain Centers in our Boise and Meridian emergency departments.
+Patients diagnosed with heart attack are put on the fast track to immediate treatment, while those whose chest pain is not clearly a heart attack but require further testing, rest comfortably in our observation unit.

 What to Expect

-When you arrive at St. Lukes Emergency Department in Boise or Meridian with heart-related symptoms, you will first be evaluated by the emergency department physician.
-Once it is determined that you are not having a heart attack, a decision will be made regarding your need for further follow-up or observation.
-If appropriate, you will be taken to the Chest Pain Center, a place where physicians and registered nurses closely observe patients for up to 24 hours.
+When you arrive in our Boise or Meridian emergency department (ED) with heart-related symptoms, you’ll first be evaluated by an ED physician.
+Once it’s determined you’re not having a heart attack, a decision will be made regarding your need for further follow-up or observation.
+If appropriate, you’ll be closely monitored for up to 24 hours.
 The ED physician will consult with your cardiologist or other primary care provider to plan the best course of treatment.

 - Laboratory tests (blood draw)